Cisco-Talos/cvdupdate/README.md

 > _Tip_: Each command supports a `--verbose` (`-V`) mode, which often provides more details about what's going on under the hood.

+## Optional Functionality

+If a specific nameserver is required for `cvdupdate` to function properly (to gather the TXT record containing the current definition database version), please specify the IP address of the nameserver in the environment variable `CVDUPDATE_NAMESERVER` to ensure said nameserver is used when querying the TXT record containing the current database definition version available.

 ## Files and directories created by cvdupdate

 This tool is to creates the following directories: